 William A. Owens Scholarly Achievement Award

-In recognition of the best publication (appearing in a refereed journal) in the field of industrial and organizational psychology during the past full year (2013).
+This award is given in recognition of the best publication (appearing in a refereed journal) in the field of industrial and organizational psychology during the past full year (2016 ).

 The author(s) of the best publication is (are) awarded a plaque and a $1,500 cash prize (to be split in the case of multiple authors).